-2.44 Treatment of capital gains is specified in Section 11(1A).
+2.42 Treatment of capital gains is specified in Section 11(1A).
 Where the whole of the property is used for charitable and religious purposes and the whole of the net consideration (Consideration minus the expenditure incurred in connection with transfer) is applied towards acquiring a new capital asset, then, the capital gains is taken to have been applied for charitable or religious purpose.
+Total amount of all capital gain's exempt.

 However, if only a part of the net consideration is applied for acquiring a new capital asset, then, the capital gains to the extent of differences between amount so applied and original cost of the asset is taken to be applied for religious or charitable purpose.
+Exemption will be available to the extent of excess of amount utilized for the new capital asset over cost of transferred asset.
 The provision applies mutatis-mutandis where the capital asset is held partly for religious or charitable purpose.